When a couple

 orders, you may need the help of legal counsel.

-At James D. Madden & Aruna P. Rodrigo, Family Law Attorneys, we have a family law specialist who
+At Aruna P. Rodrigo, Family Law Attorney, we have a family law specialist who

 understands how the courts handle situations of property division with